Longevity by Design · Topic

 Longevity Architecture: A Measurable Discipline for Buildings That Support Healthspan

-Longevity architecture is the design of buildings whose conditions — light, air, sound and contact with nature — are specified in measurable terms to support long-term human health.
-Sabina Malikova Design Office practises it through Longevity by Design, a four-pillar framework introduced as the opening keynote of The Longevity Show Ankara on 13 June 2026.
-Every project is specified against published health thresholds and measured after occupancy.
+Longevity architecture designs buildings around measurable conditions for long-term human health.
+The conditions are light, air, sound and contact with nature.
+Sabina Malikova Design Office practises it through Longevity by Design.
+That four-pillar framework was introduced as the opening keynote of The Longevity Show Ankara, 13 June 2026.
+Every project is specified against published health thresholds.
+Each is measured after occupancy.

 A discipline, not an aesthetic

-People spend roughly 90% of their lives indoors (Klepeis, 2001), and the WHO estimated in 2016 that about one in four deaths worldwide is linked to environmental factors.
-Longevity architecture takes those two facts seriously: it treats the building itself as a health intervention.
-That means defining numeric targets at the design stage — lux and colour temperature, particulate concentrations, decibel ceilings — and verifying them once the space is in use.
+People spend roughly 90% of their lives indoors (Klepeis, 2001).
+The WHO (2016) links about one in four deaths worldwide to environmental factors.
+Longevity architecture takes those two facts seriously.
+It treats the building itself as a health intervention.
+Numeric targets are defined at the design stage.
+They cover lux and colour temperature, particulate concentrations and decibel ceilings.
+The targets are verified once the space is in use.
 The distinction from generic wellness design is exactly this insistence on numbers.
-A room is not calming because it looks calm; it either meets the threshold or it does not.
+A room is not calming because it looks calm.
+It either meets the threshold or it does not.

 The four pillars of Longevity by Design

 The framework rests on four measurable pillars.
-CLCI (circadian lighting) specifies 4000–5000K light by day and 2200–2700K in the evening; an RCT by Figueiro et al. (Journal of Clinical Sleep Medicine, 2020) found sleep-quality scores improved by roughly a third under circadian-tuned lighting.
-BCS (biophilic content) requires at least three natural elements per space, drawing on Hunter et al. (Frontiers in Psychology, 2019), which measured cortisol falling about 21% per hour in nature.
-IAQM combines HEPA-13 filtration with MVHR to hold PM2.5 below the WHO 2021 guideline of 5 µg/m³ — relevant since IARC classified outdoor air pollution as Group 1 carcinogenic in 2013.
+CLCI specifies 4000–5000K light by day and 2200–2700K in the evening.
+An RCT by Figueiro and colleagues (Journal of Clinical Sleep Medicine, 2020) supports it.
+Sleep-quality scores improved by roughly a third under circadian-tuned lighting.
+BCS requires at least three natural elements per space.
+It draws on Hunter and colleagues (Frontiers in Psychology, 2019).
+That study measured cortisol falling about 21% per hour in nature.
+IAQM combines HEPA-13 filtration with MVHR.
+It holds PM2.5 below the WHO 2021 guideline of 5 µg/m³.
+IARC classified outdoor air pollution as Group 1 carcinogenic in 2013.
 AHR caps ambient noise below 55 dB, in line with WHO Europe 2018 guidelines.

 Proven across residential, clinic and hospitality typologies

-The methodology has been applied across 19+ documented projects in Türkiye, the UK, Germany and Azerbaijan, spanning three typologies.
-In residential work, studio project data records a 240 m² Ankara residence (2025) with sleep quality up 38% and PSS-10 stress scores down 29%, and a Beyoğlu loft (2026) where the client's REM sleep rose from 18% to 25% and asthma symptoms were eliminated.
+The methodology spans 19+ documented projects in Türkiye, the UK, Germany and Azerbaijan.
+Three typologies carry the portfolio.
+In residential work, a 240 m² Ankara residence (2025) recorded sleep quality up 38%.
+PSS-10 stress scores fell 29% there (studio project data).
+A Beyoğlu loft (2026) raised the client's REM sleep from 18% to 25%.
+Asthma symptoms were eliminated in the same home.
 In the clinical typology, Dripfy Clinic Corner Istanbul (2025) measured patient satisfaction 42% above the sector benchmark.
 Hospitality commissions apply the same four pillars.
 The framework's next public presentation is a keynote in Frankfurt on 4–5 September 2026.

 Frequently asked questions